Skip to content

 We convene policymakers, executives, investors, academics and leaders from strategic sectors through off-the-record working sessions and public events — creating the conditions for serious discussion about Europe's long-term future.

-We do not accept funding from sovereign states, single corporations, or political parties.
+We do not accept funding from states, organisations, or corporations headquartered outside the EU or UK.
+No single member or funder may represent more than 3–5% of our annual budget.
 We do not publish work we cannot defend on its evidentiary merits.
-The full editorial policy lives here.

 Why a Renaissance frame